shkim04/shkim04.github.io/blog/2/how-to-create-react-native-modal-with-expo.en.md

 ---
 title: How To Create React Native Modal With Expo
 date: "2022-11-18T00:00:00.000Z"
 description: "With Expo, we can build React Native app without thinking about the platforms.
-Creating a basic but powerful React Native Modal component will be discussed."
+Creating a basic but powerful React Native Modal component will be discussed"
-tag: "Others"
+tag:
+  - Others
 ---

 When I first developed a mobile application, I needed to have a small popup window on the same page in order to set up different dates to each items in a list and I wanted the popup window to disappear when I touched the outside of it.
 Thus, the popup window should be shorter than the full width of a screen.
 After a few of struggles, I found a simple but great way to create the popup window that fulfilled the conditions by using React Native Modal.
 Here, I will share the way to create it.